Francis Cammaerts: Early life

 Cammaerts was born in London and raised in Radlett in Hertfordshire, the son of Professor Emile Cammaerts, a Belgian poet, and Tita Brand, a successful actress.
 He was educated at Mill Hill School, where he was a contemporary of Francis Crick and Patrick Troughton.
-He became a pacifist in the 1930s while at Cambridge, where he read English and history at St Catharine's and also won a hockey Blue.
+He became a pacifist in the 1930s while a student at St Catharine's College, Cambridge, where he read English and history and also won a hockey Blue.
 After university he briefly began a teaching career.
 He taught in Belfast before moving on to Beckenham and Penge County School for Boys, near London, where he taught with his close friend from university, Harry Rée who also joined the SOE.

-In 1940 Cammaerts was refused registration as a conscientious objector by his Local Tribunal, but it was granted by the Appellate Tribunal, conditional upon him taking up agricultural work.
+In 1940, Cammaerts was refused registration as a conscientious objector by his Local Tribunal, but it was granted by the Appellate Tribunal, conditional upon him taking up agricultural work.
 He joined a farm training project at Holton cum Beckering, Lincolnshire.
 During this period he met Nancy Findlay (Nan), and they married on 15 March 1941.
 After the death of his brother Pieter while serving in the Royal Air Force, Cammaerts believed he could no longer stand aside from participation in the war, and, as a French speaker, he succumbed to the urging of Harry Rée to join SOE.